DPotoyan/Chem324/_build/Lec6-1.md

 - Pertrubation theory is applicable when the given problem differs by some exacctly solvable model by a small amount.

+- First and second order corrections to energy suffice for solving wide range of problems in quantum mechanics.

-## Time independent perturbation theory
+## Time independent perturbations